regebro/supporting-python-3/source/preparing.rst

 the principle that there should be only one obvious way to do it, so in Python 3 the support for ``__cmp__()`` has been removed.
 For Python 3 you therefore must implement all of the rich comparison operators if you want your objects to be comparable.
-You don't have to do this before porting but doing so makes the porting experience a bit smoother.
+You don't have to do this before supporting Python 3 but doing so makes the experience a bit smoother.

 Comparatively tricky
 ====================